AlexBugsHunter/QA-Portfolio/Projects/HiringRoom/US 01| TS 01 Successfully submitting an application|/|US 01|TS 01 |TC 05 - Validate that the user can upload the CV from the cloud services.md

 # |US 01|TS 01 |TC 05 - Validate that the user can upload the CV from the cloud services| #

-Scenario 1: User wants to upload resume from cloud services
+Background:

 GIVEN: The user is in section 3 of application form

+Scenario 1: User wants to upload a resume from Dropbox

+WHEN: The user clicks on "Dropbox" button in the Attachment module

+THEN: A pop-up window appears where user can select the Dropbox account

+AND: the user select the desired file from Dropbox

+AND: The file shows properly uploaded

+Scenario 2: User wants to upload a resume from Google Drive

-WHEN: The user clicks on "Dropbox" button or "Google Drive" button in the Attachment module
+WHEN: The user clicks on "Google Drive" button in the Attachment module

-THEN: A pop-up window appears where user can select the email account asociate
+THEN: A pop-up window appears where user can select the Google Drive account

-AND: select files on the cloud
+AND: the user select the desired file from Dropbox

 AND: The file shows properly uploaded